CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

 #### Hazard Play

 The hazards offer a wide variety of creatures with good attacks in a complete range of regions and sites.
 Except for _Searching Eye_, each hazard is playable on its own, without directly benefiting from another.
 This means the hazards do not require you to hold cards in hand waiting for an optimal complementary hazard before playing them.
 If you must discard and have a creature in hand you are not certain you can play soon, discard it and do not look back.
-The resource stratgy needs all the tactical supporting cards it can get, so freely sacrifice hazards to make room.
+The resource strategy needs all the tactical supporting cards it can get, so freely sacrifice hazards to make room.

 #### Sideboard